Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/internal-libs.rst

       "name": "@tuleap/other-plugin",
       // ...
       "dependencies": {
-        "@tuleap/my-lib-name": "link:../my-plugin/scripts/lib/my-lib-name" // Add your lib as a dependency
+        "@tuleap/my-lib-name": "workspace:*" // Add your lib as a dependency },
-      },
       "scripts": {
         "build": "..."